belfastkeyboard/Cmantics/README.md

 # JSON Parsing For C

-Simple interface for reading from .json files.
+Simple interface for reading from JSON files.

 Example: